Ibrahim Maalouf: Biography

-His father is trumpeter Nassim Maalouf and his mother is pianist Nada Maalouf.
+His mother is the pianist Nada Maalouf, and his father is the trumpeter Nassim Maalouf.
 His uncle is the writer Amin Maalouf and his grandfather was the journalist, poet, and musicologist Rushdi Maalouf.

 After leaving his home country as a child during the Lebanese Civil War, he grew up in Paris with his sister Layla.
 He studied there until the age of 17 and earned a degree in General Science and Specialized Mathematics from the Lycée Geoffroy-Saint-Hilaire in Étampes (Essonne).

 When he was seven years old, he started to learn how to play the trumpet from his father, a former student of French trumpeter Maurice André at the Conservatoire de Paris.
 He learned classical, baroque, modern, and contemporary repertoires, as well as classical Arabic music and improvisation.
 His father invented the microtonal trumpet or "quarter tone trumpet", which makes it possible to play Arabic maqams on the trumpet.

 As a teenager Maalouf accompanied his father in a duo throughout Europe and the Middle East, playing a baroque repertoire by Tomaso Giovanni Albinoni, Henry Purcell, and Antonio Vivaldi.
 He performed a difficult classical piece, the Second Brandenburg Concerto by Johann Sebastian Bach.
 Maurice André advised him to give up science and pursue music instead.
 He took André's advice and spent five years at the Conservatoire de Paris.
 He recorded with Matthieu Chedid, Vincent Delerm, and Arthur H. He became a teacher at CNR d'Aubervilliers-La Courneuve and gave master classes in the U.S. His first solo album was Diasporas (2007) on his label.

 He has composed several movie soundtracks and several pieces for choirs and symphonic orchestras.
 He has worked with Sting, Salif Keita, Amadou & Mariam, Lhasa de Sela, Marcel Khalife, Vanessa Paradis, Juliette Gréco, and Archie Shepp.
 He teaches improvisation at Conservatoire à Rayonnement Régional de Paris (Paris Regional Superieur Conservatory).

 Maalouf passed an open competition at the CNR de Paris (regional Conservatory) and joined the class of Gérard Boulanger for a two-year training course.
 After that, he passed another open competition and joined the Conservatoire de Paris in Antoine Curé's class for a three-year training course.
 He obtained degrees from both schools and entered national, European, and international trumpet competitions.
 He wrote more than 15 pieces for different ensembles from small to symphonic orchestras and choirs that were commissioned since 2005.